ratokuzmanic/FESB.DataStructures/README.md

-# Data structures class solutions
+# :mortar_board: Data structures class solutions

 I was enrolled at [data structures class](https://nastava.fesb.unist.hr/nastava/predmeti/4565) as part of my Computer science education at local college [FESB](https://www.fesb.unist.hr/).
 These are my solutions to most of the assignments given at that very class.
 All solutions were reviewed by assistant professor.

 ===
 Class prerequirements:
-- Pointers themselves and pointer to pointer relations
+- Pointers and pointer to pointer relations
 - Call by reference
 - Dynamic allocation of memory
 - Structures